paulonova/NextJs-Typescript-DevNews/README.md

 https://prismic.io/dashboard

-Install the package in my project:
+Install the package in my project to connect to Prismic:

 > npm install @prismicio/client